 A young adult carer is a young person, aged between 16-25 who takes on a caring role, for a family member who has a disability, long-term illness, mental illness (including depression, anxieties) or drug/alcohol substance misuse.

 Our Young Adult Carers project, known as STRIVE:

 Stronger | Together | Respected | Individual | Valued | Empowered

-Our STRIVE project supports young people between the ages of 16-25 across Cambridgeshire, Peterborough and Norfolk.
-Within Cambridgeshire the project is commissioned by Cambridgeshire County Council, and within Peterborough and Norfolk the projects are grant funded.
+Our STRIVE project supports young people between the ages of 16-25 across Cambridgeshire and Peterborough.
+Within Cambridgeshire the project is commissioned by Cambridgeshire County Council, and within Peterborough the project is grant funded.